Aidar5/nattoeng/docs/source/book/23_oop_basics/README.rst

 .. note::

-    By example with a string, it is clear that class does not have to store a state - string is unchanged data type and all methods return new strings and do not change the original string.
+    By example with a string, it is clear that class does not have to store a state - string is immutable data type and all methods return new strings and do not change the original string.

 Above, the following syntax is used when referring to instance attributes (variables and methods): ``objectname.attribute``.
 This entry
 ``s.lower()`` means: invoke lower() method on **s** object.
 Invoking methods and variables is the same, but to call a method you have to add brackets and pass all necessary arguments.